jadecobra/python_tdd_exercises/LIST_COMPREHENSIONS.md

 ## Creating a List with a For Loop

-Let's test creating a list with a for loop like the example above
+let us test creating a list with a for loop like the example above

 ### <span style="color:red">**RED**</span>: make it fail